AdobeDocs/experience-manager-learn.en/help/assets/content-hub/set-up.md

 ---
-title: Setting Up Experience Manager Assets Content Hub
+title: Set up AEM Assets Content Hub
 description: Learn how to set up the Experience Manager Assets Content Hub using the Adobe Cloud Manager program and assets add-on.
 Also learn how to configure access for users using product profiles.
 version: Cloud Service
 feature: Configuration, Asset Management